damiendart/robotinaponcho/static_src/notes/procreate.md

     grain (set the _Grain Source_ to the blank image from the _Source Library_).

-I stick with the default brush sizes and opacity, except for the custom eraser brush.
-I also use the custom eraser brush to do a little colouring in when I can't be bothered to use [Photoshop][1].
+I don't mess with brush sizes and opacity unless I'm erasing.

+I sometimes use the custom eraser brush to do a little colouring in, but I tend to use [Photoshop][1] to colour in final pieces because I am no good at picking colours and Photoshop's fill layers are a god-send for me when it comes to changing and trying out colours.

 [1]: <https://www.robotinaponcho.net/notes/photoshop>